JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Reworking the post content and removing the link
 - Remove the link wrapping the entire post component and turn it into a span #DONE

+## Trends and mentions blue text
+- When typing a word that starts with an @ or # when making a new post it should be blue #DONE
+- It should remain blue when typing the following words

 ## Trends and follow recommendations